EdoardoCostantini/mi-pca/README.md

   ```
   scp -r lisa/20211116 ******@lisa.surfsara.nl:mipca_compare
   ```
-- load the following modules
+- Go back to the lisa terminal and load the following modules
   ```
   module load 2020
   module load R/4.0.2-intel-2020a
   module load Stopos/0.93-GCC-9.3.0
   ```
+  (or their most recent version at the time you are running this)
 - go to the code folder on the lisa cloned project
   ```
   cd mipca_compare/code/